 Since early 2016, partners in our community-wide initiative to end homelessness, A Home for Everyone, have followed a detailed action plan that's delivered on a promise to double the number of year-round shelter beds in Multnomah County, while also improving the quality of beds, so they work better for more people.
-Last year, for the first time, we counted more people sleeping in shelter than outside.

-Partners have added spaces for couples, shift workers and pet owners, some of whom may not have engaged with traditional shelter options.
+Overall, partners have added spaces for couples, shift workers and pet owners, some of whom may not have engaged with traditional shelter options.
 Those new spaces are available 24/7 and offer opportunities to take showers and store belongings.

 why do we need this shelter?